magmo/apps/packages/wallet/src/redux/protocols/concluding/responder/readme.md

-# Concluding Protocol
+# Concluding Protocol (Responder)

-The purpose of this protocol is to resign a channel, i.e. to move to a conclude state.
+The purpose of this protocol is to respond to the instigation of a concluding a channel, i.e. your opponent's move to a conclude state.

 It covers:

-- Checking to see if it is the player's turn and explaining they can't resign if not
+- Assume a conclude commitment has already been received and a higher level process has then triggered this protocol
 - Asking user to confirm the resignation (probably displaying the current outcome)
 - Formulating the conclude state and sending to the opponent
-- Waiting for a conclude from the opponent
 - Acknowledge channel concluded (giving the option to defund)

 Out of scope (for the time being):

-- Giving the option to launch a challenge if the conclude doesn't arrive
+- Allowing responder to not conclude
 - Allowing the user to not choose to not defund

 ## State machine